pschwede/quodlibet-plugins/README.md

   doesn`t stop)~~
 * ~~__AudioScrobble Submission__: Fork of the official plugin with more options.~~
-* __AutoSeek__: Plays tracks only a few seconds.
-Configurable skipping rate.
+* __AutoSeek__: Plays only a few seconds of a track.
+Skipping rate and relative seek position are configurable.
 * __AutoCast__: Creates a radio rotation between music and talk.
 Repeatingly enqueues podcast entries after playing music.
-Configurable seconds of music.
+The seconds of music between the podcasts are configurable.

 ## Installation on Unix